 If street art isn’t your thing: no problem!

-In the large square outside the museum you’ll find the Torre Agbar: one of the most iconic skyscrapers in Barcelona which has some spectacular nighttime lighting for amazing photograph opportunities.
+In the large square outside the museum you’ll find the Torre Agbar: one of the most iconic buildings in Barcelona which has some spectacular nighttime lighting for amazing photograph opportunities.

 Walking through the streets of Poble Nou you’ll come across some massive 19th century industrial buildings which have now become lofts.